unclemelo/Sigma-Bot/README.md

 # Sigma-Bot
-umm its a discord bot i  made to backdoor a server use if u want
+umm its a discord bot i made use if u want